-The Total Business Checking Account has a monthly fee of just $15, but it can be waived if you maintain a $1,500 minimum daily balance or maintain a linked Chase Private Client Checking or Chase Sapphire Checking personal account.
+The Total Business Checking Account has a monthly maintenance fee of just $15, but it can be waived if you maintain a $1,500 minimum daily balance or maintain a linked Chase Private Client Checking or Chase Sapphire Checking personal account.

 You’ll get 100 transactions per month at no cost, and unlimited electronic deposits.
 And, you can deposit up to $5,000 in cash each month without incurring additional fees.